FusionFormer: A Multi-sensory Fusion in Bird's-Eye-View and Temporal Consistent Transformer for 3D Object Detection: Introduction

 \section{Introduction}

-Autonomous driving technologies typically rely on multiple sensors for safety considerations, such as LiDAR~\citep{chen2023voxelnext, yin2021center, lang2019pointpillars}, cameras~\citep{wang2021fcos3d, wang2022detr3d}, and radar~\citep{meyer2019automotive, meyer2021graph}.
+Autonomous driving technologies typically rely on multiple sensors for safety considerations, such as LiDAR~\citep{chen2023voxelnext, yin2021center, wang2020infofocus, lang2019pointpillars}, cameras~\citep{wang2021fcos3d, wang2022detr3d}, and radar~\citep{meyer2019automotive, meyer2021graph}.
 These sensors possess distinct characteristics.
 For example, LiDAR can provide accurate yet sparse point clouds with 3D information, while images have dense features but lack such depth information.
-To enhance performance, multimodal fusion can be used to integrate the strengths of these sensors.
+To enhance performance, multi-modal fusion can be used to integrate the strengths of these sensors.
 By combining information from multiple sensors, autonomous driving systems can achieve better accuracy and robustness, making them more reliable for real-world applications.
+Concatenating multi-modality features via simple concatenation in bird's eye view~(BEV) space becomes a defacto standard to achieve state-of-the-art performance.
+As shown in Figure~\ref{fig1}, current fusion framework fuses features from LiDAR point cloud and images in BEV space via simple concatenation~\citep{liu2023bevfusion, liang2022bevfusion} or a certain transformer architecture~\citep{yan2023cross}.
+However, we conjecture that these approaches has certain two limitations.